It's Your Choice 2018

 Important Note: When premiums are deducted on a pre-tax basis, Internal Revenue Code regulations governing premium conversion restrict changes that can be made to your health insurance benefits during the plan year.
 You may not make changes or cancel your participation in the health plan during the plan year unless your decision to do so is a result of a qualifying change in status event and is allowed by the health plan rules.
 For more information, see the Life Change Event Guide and What are my coverage options if my spouse is also a state of Wisconsin or participating Wisconsin Public Employer (WPE) employee or state retiree?

 If you wish to pay your premiums on a post-tax basis, you may fill out an Automatic Premium Conversion Waiver/Revocation of Waiver (ET-2340) form and return it to your payroll/benefits office before the end of the year.
 Post-tax premium deductions will begin with the January deduction.
 Once you have filed a waiver, it will remain in effect for future plan years unless you file another Automatic Premium Conversion Waiver/Revocation of Waiver (ET-2340) form to revoke the waiver.

-Adult Children: The Patient Protection and Affordable Care Act (PPACA) and 2011 Wisconsin Act 49 eliminated tax liability for the fair market value of health coverage for these dependents through the month in which they turn 26, if eligible.
+Adult Children: The Affordable Care Act (ACA) and 2011 Wisconsin Act 49 eliminated tax liability for the fair market value of health coverage for these dependents through the month in which they turn age 26, if eligible.

-If the tax dependent status of your dependent over age 26 changes, please notify your employer (or for annuitants and continuants, ETF.)
+If the tax dependent status of your dependent over age 26 changes, please notify your employer (or for retirees and continuants, ETF.)

 Selecting A Health Plan